ariellecpx/ErykahBadu/src/content/blog/2025-01-04-everything-you-need-to-know-about-erykah-badu-then-and-now.md

 #### Bag Lady

 She took home another Grammy for **“Bag Lady,”** reminding everyone that her consistency on stage wasn’t a one-time thing.
 That performance remains a highlight for many fans, capturing her soulful tone and impeccable range.
 It’s a piece of her musical legacy that continues to inspire new artists year after year.

+## Erykah Badu’s Personal Life

+She never found success by accident—her strong family roots helped shape the artist we know today.
+There’s a powerful matriarchal thread running through Erykah Badu’s life that influences how she raises her children, views spirituality, and handles her ever-evolving career.

+### Family Dynamics

+Her support system is no solo act.
+Every family member plays a role, and she embraces the village mentality at every turn.

+#### Maternal Influences

+She comes from a line of formidable women who led households with authority and love. **Her mother** isn’t just a grandmother; she’s a daily presence, caring for Badu’s children and acting as the “boss” of the family. **Both grandmothers**, nearing 90, remain active in her life—one even served as her accountant, while the other was her archivist.
+Imagine the wisdom passed down through decades of experience.

+#### Extended Family

+She keeps it all in the family. **Her sister Koryan (Koko)** is a personal assistant, house manager, and background vocalist.
+There’s a palpable closeness here, where business merges with personal life, and everyone contributes to the overall harmony.

+### Motherhood

+Her approach to parenting defies easy labels.
+She’s not juggling kids alone in a silo; she’s building a cohesive community around them.

+#### Children and Co-Parenting

+Badu shares her life with **three children**:

+* **Seven Sirius Benjamin**

+   (with André 3000)
+* **Puma Sabti Curry**

+   (with The D.O.C.)
+* **Mars Merkaba Thedford**

+   (with Jay Electronica)

+She maintains warm relationships with all three fathers, even calling **André 3000** her best friend for nearly two decades.
+Instead of describing herself as a single mother, she prefers to see her family as a unified team, working together for her children’s well-being.

+### Professional and Personal Integration

+Her devotion to family doesn’t end with her own offspring.
+She’s taken that nurturing spirit and expanded it into a broader service for others.

+#### Role as a Doula

+She isn’t afraid to shift gears when passion calls. **Badu** is a certified doula, having assisted in over 50 births across 24 years.
+She also founded **BADOULA**, her own doula service that provides wraparound support for expectant parents.
+That dedication to new life underscores her commitment to building communities—starting at birth.

+#### Parenting Philosophy

+She holds education in high regard, favoring individualized learning and growth.
+She even homeschooled **Seven** early on so he could gain a firm academic footing.
+She encourages her children to chart their own paths but keeps them tethered to a close-knit support system that fosters confidence and self-discovery.
+After all, who wants to watch their child grow up without the guiding force of love and family?